 Backlight bleeding is simply some of the backlight leaking through.
 There are no ways to completely remove this, though it can be reduced in some scenarios.
 If you have too much backlight bleeding, you might be able to RMA your display.

 Your LED LCD, whether it’s a TV or a monitor, uses a LED backlight to create the image through the liquid crystal display panel.
 Some of that light might not get entirely blocked around the display’s bezels, which results in backlight bleeding.

 Generally, some minor backlight bleeding is expected due to the nature of the display technology, and it is entirely tolerable given you won’t even notice it most of the time.

-However, sometimes the backlight bleeding can be too apparent in which case you may be able to return your display and get a new model or a refund depending on the manufacturer’s RMA policy.
+However, sometimes the backlight bleeding can be rather eye-searing and, in this case, you may be able to return your display and get a new model or a refund depending on the manufacturer’s RMA policy.

 How To Fix Backlight Bleeding

 Generally, backlight bleeding occurs along the edges of the screen, but it can also appear in form of clouding or flashlighting.

 The former is common for curved VA panel displays and is often referred to as the ‘batman’ logo pattern (image above).
 Usually, the glowing patches are only visible with pitch-black scenes and unnoticeable when watching regular content.